 Model performance and internal validation

-The ability of the model to distinguish patients with multiple asthma attacks from other patients with asthma was assessed by calculating the C statistic (area under the receiver operating characteristic [ROC] curve).
+The ability of the model to distinguish patients with multiple asthma attacks from other patients with asthma was assessed by its discrimination performance calculating the C statistic (area under the receiver operating characteristic [ROC] curve).
 The C statistic confidence intervals (CIs) were generated by bootstrapping with 1000 resamples.
-Other performance measures, including sensitivity, specificity, and positive and negative predictive values, were plotted for different cutoff points of the estimated risk of multiple asthma attacks as calculated by the model in plots generated using R package ROCR version 1.0-5.
+Other performance measures, including sensitivity, specificity, and positive and negative predictive values, were plotted for different cutoff points of the estimated risk of multiple asthma attacks as calculated by the models in plots generated using R package ROCR version 1.0-5.

-Potential optimism in estimated model performance and overfitting of the model was evaluated using bootstrapping with 100 resamples and by cross-validation with a random split of the data as 70% for model development and 30% for performance testing.
+Potential optimism in estimated discrimination performance and overfitting of the models was evaluated using bootstrapping with 100 resamples and by cross-validation with a random split of the data as 70% for model development (sample set) and 30% for performance testing (test set).

-Calibration plots were performed by comparing mean observed risk with mean predicted risk among 500 groups of ~238 patients, encompassing all patients in the study (n=118,981).
+Calibration analysis was performed and results were presented by plots showing the correlation of the mean observed risk with mean predicted risk among 500 groups encompassing all patients in the study (n=118,981).

-Role of the funding source

-This study was funded by the Respiratory Effectiveness Group, an investigator-led, not-for-profit, real-life respiratory research and advocacy initiative.25 Access to data from the Optimum Patient Care Research Database was co-funded by Research in Real-Life Ltd, UK, under a subcontract by Observational and Pragmatic Research Institute Pte Ltd, Singapore.
-The corresponding author had full access to all the data in the study and takes final responsibility for the decision to submit for publication.

 RESULTS

 Of 338,482 patients in the OPCRD with an asthma diagnosis and 3 consecutive years of data, 132,717 (39%) patients aged 12–80 years had active asthma (Figure E1 in the Online Repository).
 We excluded patients with an ever-recorded COPD diagnosis (n=13,736; 10%), leaving 118,981 patients in the total study population.